Welcome to Creative Arts, Years 7-12

 Please note the tagline on ACARA's website "Available for use; awaiting final endorsement" and the further explanation: "Endorsed in July 2013, subject to further consultation with Western Australia".

-Teachers in NSW are reminded to refer to the following memorandums to Principals released by the Board for advice about implementation in NSW.
+Teachers in NSW are reminded to refer to the following updates and memorandums to Principals released by the Board of Studies, Teaching and Educational Standards (BOSTES) for advice about implementation in NSW.

 New South Wales syllabuses

-In 2013, teachers of Creative Arts subjects in Years 7-10 will continue to implement current approved NSW Syllabuses.
+Teachers of all Creative Arts subjects in Years 7-10 will continue to implement current approved NSW Syllabuses.

 In relation to new syllabus development for Creative Arts subjects in New South Wales, the Joint memorandum to Principals Update on the Implementation of Australian Curriculum in NSW (31 July 2012) advised that: